Nonna Denzio's Ravioli

 - On Fabrizio's urging, I added a bit of the filling that I had left over with the thickened passata from the vegetables and juices, adjusted seasonings and voila`.

-First Course Recipes, Meat Recipes, Pasta Recipes, Piemonte Recipes, Intermediate Recipes, All Recipes, Christmas Recipes, Thanksgiving Recipes, Easter Recipes, Valentine's Day Recipes, Ravioli Recipes, Mother's Day Recipes, Father's Day Recipes, Homemade Pasta Recipes, Valentine's Day Recipes, Easter Dinner Recipes, Christmas Dinner Recipes, Thanksgiving First Course Recipes, Christmas First Course Recipes, Easter First Course Recipes
+First Course Recipes, Meat Recipes, Italian Pasta Recipes, Piemonte Recipes, Intermediate Recipes, All Recipes, Christmas Recipes, Thanksgiving Recipes, Easter Recipes, Valentine's Day Recipes, Ravioli Recipes, Mother's Day Recipes, Father's Day Recipes, Homemade Pasta Recipes, Valentine's Day Recipes, Easter Dinner Recipes, Christmas Dinner Recipes, Thanksgiving First Course Recipes, Christmas First Course Recipes, Easter First Course Recipes